privacyidea/privacyidea/doc/glossary.rst

         Starting with version 3.2 privacyIDEA also provides a :ref:`logger_audit` and a :ref:`container_audit` which can be used to send privacyIDEA audit log messages to services like splunk or logstash.

+   Tokenowner
+        The owner of a token is the user for whom the token was rolled out.